GLOSSARY OF SHIPPING TERMS

 Shipper’s Letter of Instruction

-The shipper normally gives this to teh freight forwarding company which details how to deal with a particular shipment
+The shipper normally gives this to the freight forwarding company which details how to deal with a particular shipment

 Single Access Document